About

 2019 Contemporary British Painting, Norwich Cathedral, UK

-2019 Made in Britain: 82 Painters of the 21st Century, the National Museum in Gdansk, Poland
+2019 Made in Britain, The National Museum in Gdańsk, Poland

 2018 New Painting: Contemporary British Painting, Marylebone Church Cyrpt, London